renber/pdf-revise/README.md

     The DPI to render the pdf pages with
     Default: 120
   --export
     Export pages as images to the given folder
+    Default: <empty string>
   --pages
     The pages to include in the output (e.g. 1,2-5,!3,6-10)
+    Default: <empty string>
+  --append
+    Append the given pdf file to the input file
+    Default: <empty string>
   --disable-copy-paste
     Disables the Copy/Paste function in pdf readers
     Default: false
 ```

 ## Example